ISTA 1B Package Testing

 ISTA 1B package testing evaluates the performance of a package greater than 150lbs from normal transportation hazards.
 As an ISTA and ISO 17025 certified lab, we realize the importance of integrity testing.
 Meeting the ISTA 1B requirements can be difficult.
 We understand the challenges and guide companies through the process.

 Keystone’s proven process helps avoid product launch delays due to communication throughout the test process.
 We also provide accurate test reports that are delivered quickly.
 Our pricing is competitive and we offer volume discounts.
 Lastly, Keystone Package Testing takes pride in having a great reputation of helping customers achieve their package certifications.

-The test sequence of ISTA 1B transit testing includes conditioning, vibration and various types of shock.
+The test sequence of ISTA 1B transit testing includes conditioning, vibration, and various types of shock.
 The conditioning is to ensure the unit is at ambient temperature.
-Conditioning and preconditioning is performed to simulate the different environments that a package could encounter throughout the distribution channel.
+Conditioning and preconditioning are performed to simulate the different environments that a package could encounter throughout the distribution channel.
 The vibration is a fixed displacement vibration.
-The shock testing includes drop, incline impact, horizontal impact or rotational edge drop.
+The shock testing includes drop, incline impact, horizontal impact, or rotational edge drop.
 Only one shock test method is to be used.
-Units do not need to be tested to all three methods.
+Units do not need to be tested for all three methods.
 The vibration and shock tests are meant to simulate the different hazards that a package could encounter during distribution.

 As with ISTA 1 A testing, only one test unit is required.

 - Overview provides the general knowledge required before going into the testing laboratory.